SiddhantDeshmukh/adventOfCode21/jacob/README.md

 ## Day 10
 Fun with stacks -- keeping track of opening and closing brackets.
 I tried to do it with keeping running total for each char (e.g., '['=1 and ']'=-1 ) but this was order agnostic and wasn't suited for either part.
 In the end I used stacks to track the ordering and pop or push as necessary at each character.
 Part 2 is then trivial as you then just keep popping and inverting the characters to get the "autocomplete".
 Reused the sorted insert function from previous days.

+## Day 11
+Recursion! -- when a squid flashes, recursively change adj squids' energy levels.
+Trick was to use hashmap so each  was only visited once.